Why Use a Real Estate Agent?

 As agents, we play to this emotion by understanding our buyers and offering intangible information that’s likely to appeal.
 It could be as simple as knowing about a local cross-fit gym or weekend organic fruit market.
 Or it could be providing guidance on ways to add value to a property to a buyer who is keen to grow their capital.
 It is these intangible aspects of property and information, which are hard to deliver via way of an automated system.
 And it’s this which generates emotion in buyers.
 When buyers are emotional, there is fear of loss.
 Buyers operating in a state of fear make irrational decisions which can result in above market results.
 It is this a lure of such a premium that appeals to human greed, which in turn justifies the use of an agent.

-Accepting a fair price
+Accepting a fair house sale price

 In America, where Artificial Intelligence has made its debut in the Real Estate transaction, properties are often marketed with a fixed price.
 In that market, it is all about generating eyes on the listing, answering a range of predictable questions, providing information on the property and surrounding area, and completing a transaction where the expectation has been set.
 In addition, significant amounts of property in large cities such as New York is in apartment blocks which will transact at an approximate rate per m².
 Automation can indeed generate a fair outcome in both of these situations, resulting in a successful sale.

 Here in New Zealand, properties in larger centres are generally marketed without a fixed price, opting for non-priced methods such as Tender or Auction in a good market, or using a price indication such as ‘Buyer enquiry over’ in a slower one.
 In my experience, buyers and sellers tend to start at opposite ends of the pricing spectrum.
 I am yet to meet a buyer who tells me they are looking to pay a premium, or a vendor who requests the lowest price possible.
-But it is possible, through a well-run, competitive campaign, or skilful negotiation, that an above market premium is achieved.
+But it is possible, through a well-run, competitive campaign, or skillful negotiation, that an above market premium is achieved.

-Navigating a tricky deal
+Navigating a tricky house sale

 In the past three years, Wellington has experienced a property market boom, with unpredictable and rapidly rising prices setting the benchmark for ongoing transactions.
 To purchase a property in a rapidly rising market, buyers need to offer unconditionally or they lose in favour to those who have.
 We have seen FOMO (fear of missing out) take hold of buyers all too often.
 In such cases, buyers neglect their due diligence, overlook costs of deferred maintenance and purchase properties they would never consider in a balanced market all to get a foot on the ladder.
 But it is when the market turns, and the frenzy dies, that deals become tricky.
 And it is then that a skilled and knowledgeable agent can navigate the various real estate landmines, keeping both parties engaged in the process, to a successful sale.